ClojureBridgeLondon/organise-clojurebridge-london/index.md

 Establish the budget for the event (contact previous organisers for sample budgets)

+# Catering

+Food and drink is typically provided for the following parts of ClojureBridge London

+* Teacher Training session (pizza, mini-burritos, etc)
+* Friday night Instal Party (curry, chinese, etc - something nicer than pizza)
+* Saturday Breakfast
+* Saturday Lunch
+* Saturday Afternoon - clojurebridge cookies or cupcakes (http://www.crumbsanddoilies.co.uk/)

+Provide mainly (or exclusively) soft drinks for these events.
+Suggest small amounts of alchol for the teacher training (beer & wine) and Friday install party (wine and some beer).

 # Sponsorship

 Sponsors for the event can provide additional funds to cover the budget or provide content or services that support or complement the event.